ejduwell/revCorrStim/README.md

 The Matlab code for running the stimulus is located in the '/revCorrStim/matlab/stimulus' subdirectory.

+A printable copy of the instruction script for experimenters to read to subjects is located at: /revCorrStim/matlab/stimulus/instructions/RevCorr_OGT_Instructions_v1.docx

+The "main script" for running the stimulus/experiments is: /revCorrStim/matlab/stimulus/RevCorr_main7.m

+How to use it:
+1) Type RevCorr_main7 in the command window and hit enter.
+2) A welcome banner should appear that looks something like this:

+   Press Enter/Return to continut...

 ## CI / SI Generation

 The Matlab code for computing CIs/SIs is located in the '/revCorrStim/matlab/CIGen' subdirectory.